Gerald Whitburn: Career

 While working on his master's degree in Madison, Whitburn became involved in Republican Party politics on the 1966 re-election campaign of Governor Warren P. Knowles.
 He subsequently worked on the Governor's staff in Madison and worked on his second re-election in 1968.
 After earning his master's degree, Whitburn moved to Washington, D.C., and worked as an aide to John Chafee, who was then United States Secretary of the Navy in the Nixon administration.
 In 1972, Chafee resigned to seek election to the United States Senate from Rhode Island, and hired Whitburn as his campaign director.
 Chafee ultimately lost the election to Democrat Claiborne Pell.

-Following the defeat, Whitburn returned to Merrill, Wisconsin, and went to work at his father's Ford dealership, Whitburn Motor Co.
-In this role, he became active with the legislative committee of the Wisconsin Chamber of Commerce in lobbying the Wisconsin Legislature.
+Following the defeat, Whitburn returned to Merrill, Wisconsin, and went to work at his father's Ford dealership as a partner, Whitburn Motor Co.
+While in Merrill, he became active with the legislative committee of the Wisconsin Chamber of Commerce in lobbying the Wisconsin Legislature.
 He also remained active in Wisconsin electoral politics, working on the unsuccessful 1978 gubernatorial campaign of Congressman Bob Kasten, and then joining Kasten's winning campaign for United States Senate in 1980.

 After his election, Kasten appointed Whitburn as executive assistant on his Senate staff in Washington, D.C., where he served for the next six years.

 Following the election of Tommy Thompson as Governor of Wisconsin in 1986, Whitburn returned to Wisconsin to accept an appointment as deputy secretary of the Wisconsin Department of Administration.
 In 1989, Thompson named Whitburn to the cabinet position of Secretary of the Wisconsin Department of Industry, Labor and Human Relations.
 Whitburn was appointed to replace John Coughlin, whose term at the agency was derided by state officials of both parties.
 Less than two years later, Whitburn was appointed Secretary of the Wisconsin Department of Health and Social Services.

 As Secretary of Health and Social Services, Whitburn earned recognition for his experiments in Workfare programs as the Wisconsin Legislature voted to drop out of the federal Temporary Assistance for Needy Families program by 1999.
 In the Fall of 1994, Whitburn agreed to bring his experience to a new state as Secretary of Health and Human Services of Massachusetts, under Republican governor Bill Weld.

 Whitburn was able to implement some welfare-to-work programs in Massachusetts, but became a controversial figure in Weld's administration.
 He resigned in June 1996 to accept a job at the Church Mutual Insurance Company in Merrill, Wisconsin.
 He later became chief executive officer and chairman of the Church Mutual Insurance Company and retired in 2009.

 In 2011, Whitburn was appointed to the University of Wisconsin Board of Regents by Governor Scott Walker.
 He remained for nine years, resigning in 2020.

 Personal life

 Gerald Whitburn married Charmaine M. Heise in 1969.
-They have two adult children.